Beams logo

 Where this guidance comes from

-These questions reflect independent UK consumer and industry guidance rather than Beams' commercial terms: hiring guidance from the Federation of Master Builders, the government-endorsed TrustMark scheme, the HomeOwners Alliance, and Citizens Advice on consumer rights around building work.
+These questions reflect independent UK consumer and industry guidance rather than Beams' commercial terms: hiring guidance from the Federation of Master Builders, the government-endorsed TrustMark scheme, the HomeOwners Alliance, Citizens Advice on consumer rights around building work, and the JCT and RIBA standard forms of domestic building contract.

 Sources